Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 Pipelining yields a reduction in the average execution time per instruction.
 If the starting point is a processor that takes multiple clock cycles per instruction, then pipelining reduces the CPI.
 Pipelining is an implementation technique that exploits *parallelism* among the instructions in a sequential instruction stream.

-== The Basics of the RISC V Instruction Set
-All RISC architectures(*RISC V, MIPS, ARM*) are characterized by a few key properties:
-1. *All operations on data apply to data in registers* and typically change the entire register(32 or 64 bits).
-2. The only operations that affect memory are *load* and *store* operations that move data from memory to a register or to memory from a register, respectively.
-3. The instruction formats are few in number, with all instructions typically being one size.
-In RISC V, the register specifiers: *rs1*, *rs2*, and *rd* are always in the same place simplifying the control.

-#example("RISC-V Instruction Set")[
-  Several common types of instructions in RISC-V:
-  - ALU instructions:
-    - *Sum* between two *registers*:
-    ```asm
-    add rd, rs1, rs2     # $rd <- $rs1 + $rs2
-    ```
-    - *Sum* between *register* and *constant*:
-    ```asm
-    addi rd, rs1, imm    # $rd <- $rs1 + imm
-    ```
-  - Load/Store instructions:
-    - *Load*:
-    ```asm
-    ld rd, offset (rs1)  # $rd <- Memory[$rs1 + offset]
-    ```
-    From the *rs1* register, calculate the index on the memory with the *offset*, take the value and store it in the *rd* register.
-    - *Store*:
-    ```asm
-    sd rs2, offset (rs1) # Memory[$rs1 + offset] <- $rs2
-    ```
-    Take the value from the *rs2* register and store it in the memory at the index calculated from the *rs1* register and the *offset*.
-  - Branch instructions to control the instruction flow:
-    - *Conditional branches*:the branch is taken only if the condition is true.
-    Only if the condition is true (branch on equal):
-    ```asm
-    beq rs1, rs2, L1 # go to L1 if (rs1 == rs2)
-    ```
-    Only if the condition is false (branch on not equal):
-    ```asm
-    bne rs1, rs2, L1 # go to L1 if (rs1 != rs2)
-    ```
-    - *Unconditional branches*: the branch is always taken.
-    ```asm
-    j L1              # go to L1
-    jr ra             # go to add. contained in ra
-    ```
-]
+In a pipelined processor, *_Instruction Memory (IM), Data Memory (DM), and the Register File (RF)_* are critical components that interact with different pipeline stages to enable parallel instruction execution.
++ The *Instruction Memory* Stores the program instructions, and is accessed in the *Instruction Fetch (`IF`)* stage of the pipeline.
++ The *Data Memory* Stores runtime data (variables, arrays, etc.) and is accessed in the *Memory Access (`MEM`)* stage of the pipeline.
++ The *Register File* Holds the CPU's registers (e.g., 32 registers in RISC-V).
+In `ID` stage, it reads the source registers specified by the instruction, and in `WB` stage, it writes back results to the destination register.

+#pagebreak()

-== A Simple Implementation of a RISC Instruction Set Every instruction in this RISC subset can be implemented in, at most, *5 clock cycles*.
+== Five Stage Implementation of a RISC Instruction Set Every instruction in this RISC subset can be implemented in, at most, *5 clock cycles*.
 The 5 clock cycles are as follows.

+=== Instruction Fetch (IF)
-+ _Instruction Fetch(IF)_: Send the program counter (PC) to memory and fetch the current instruction from memory.
+Send the *program counter* (PC) to memory and fetch the current instruction from *_Instruction Memory_*.
 Update the PC to the next *sequential instruction* by adding 4 (because each instruction is 4 bytes) to the PC.

+=== Instruction Decode/Register Fetch (ID)
-+ _Instruction decode/register fetch cycle (ID)_: Decode the instruction and read the registers corresponding to register source specifiers from the register file.
+Decode the instruction and read the registers corresponding to register source specifiers from the *register file*.
 Do the equality test on the registers as they are read, for a possible branch.
 Sign-extend the offset field of the instruction in case it is needed.
 Compute the possible branch target address by adding the sign-extended offset to the incremented PC.

+=== Execution/effective address cycle (EX)
-+ _Execution/effective address cycle (EX)_: The ALU operates on the operands prepared in the prior cycle, performing one of three functions, depending on the instruction type.
+The *ALU* operates on the operands prepared in the prior cycle, performing one of three functions, depending on the instruction type.
+- _Memory reference_ --- The ALU adds the base register and the *offset* to form the effective address.
+- _Register-Register ALU instruction_ --- The ALU performs the specified operation on the two source registers.
+- _Register-Immediate ALU instruction_ --- The ALU performs the specified operation on the source register and the immediate value.
+- _Conditional branch_ --- Determine whether the condition is true.

+=== Memory access (MEM)
-+ _Memory access (MEM)_: If the instruction is a *load*, the memory does a read using the effective address computed in the previous cycle.
+If the instruction is a *load*, the memory does a read using the effective address computed in the previous cycle.
 If it is a *store*, then the memory writes the data from the second register read from the register file using the effective address.

+=== Write-back cycle (WB)
-+ _Write-back cycle (WB)_: Write the result into the *register file*, whether it comes from the memory system (for a load) or from the ALU (for an ALU instruction).
+Write the result into the *register file*, whether it comes from the memory system (for a load) or from the ALU (for an ALU instruction).

+#pagebreak()

 == Implementation of RISC-V processor
 The *Instruction Memory*(read-only memory) is separated from *Data Memory*.
 32 General-Purpose Registers organized in a *Register File(RF)* with 2 read ports and 1 write port.